andre-janino/JumboStoreLocator/README.md

 Why have microservices for such a small application?
 Creating small, independent microservices allow us to integrate/replace/maintain functionality in a bigger project with minimal effort.
 In this particular case, what is really being asked is that a store locator API is implemented, but as I have no access to Jumbo's API Gateway, front-end, user/customer service, etc, it makes sense to create my own and keep them separate, simply acting as placeholders for an MVP demonstration.

-Several libraries were used to fulfill the needed business logics; the main ones are listed in the following sub-sections.
+Several libraries were used to fulfill the needed business logics; the main ones are listed below:

 #### Netflix Eureka